osrobin/standard-notes-material/README.md

 A clean **Material-inspired dark theme** for **Standard Notes** that gives your editor a modern, easy-on-the-eyes look.

-This theme works as a third-party Standard Notes extension.
-You can import it straight into the app and activate it like any other theme. :contentReference[oaicite:0]{index=0}
+This theme works on mobile phone and desktop.

 ---